pranshul-kaushik/Armenia-Job-Posting/README.md

 # Job_Posting

-Our main business objectives are to understand the dynamics of the labor market of Armenia using the online job portal post as a proxy.
+The main business objectives are to understand the dynamics of the labor market of Armenia using the online job portal post as a proxy.
 A secondary objective is to implement advanced text analytics as a proof of concept to create additional features.

-# Business questions answering to our business objectives are defined as follows:
+# Business questions to our business objectives with a graph or table as an analysis:

 - **Job Nature and Company Profiles** : What are the types of jobs that are in demand in Armenia?
 How are the job natures changing over time?